sam09/zipf/README.md

-###Zipf's Law Verifcation For Python
+###Python keyword usage analysis.

-An attempt at verifying if Zipf's Law holds for programming languages also
+An attempt at verifying if Zipf's Law(Or any power law for that matter) holds for programming languages.